dmad64/Movie_Recommendation/README.md

 # Movie system
 This project uses four existing libraries.
-It then retrives data, makes it more usable,
+It then retrives data, makes it more usable, creates a matrix, uses a collaborative filtering system, and also visualisation for various different conditons using the datasets.
+The ultimate goal is to create a program that allows users to get more streamlined movie recommendations, based on other user preferences, and popular engagement metrics.